rust-lang/book/second-edition/nostarch/chapter10.md

 cleaning up the value.

-Ultimately, lifetime syntax is about connecting the lifetimes of various arguments and return values of functions.
+Ultimately, lifetime syntax is about connecting the lifetimes of various parameters and return values of functions.
 Once they’re connected, Rust has enough information to allow memory-safe operations and disallow operations that would create dangling pointers or otherwise violate memory safety.

 ### Lifetime Annotations in Struct Definitions

-Up until now, we’ve only defined structs to hold owned types.
-It is possible for structs to hold references, but we need to add a lifetime annotation on every reference in the struct’s definition.
-Listing 10-24 has a struct named `ImportantExcerpt` that holds a string slice:
+So far, we’ve only defined structs to hold owned types.
+It is possible for structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.
+Listing 10-26 has a struct named `ImportantExcerpt` that holds a string slice:

 Filename: src/main.rs